preactjs/preact-custom-element/README.md

 # preact-custom-element

 Generate/register a custom element from a preact component.
+As of 3.0.0, this library implements the Custom Elements v1 spec.
+Previous versions (< 3.0.0) implemented the v0 proposal, which was only implemented in Chrome and is abandoned.

 ## Usage